 Increasing feedings is going to increase production.
 By upping the demand, you can increase your supply before you really start making an impact with diet.
 This will boost your supply to help mitigate and decreases that might happen when your diet, calories and nutrients change.

 Pumping more is basically the same as feeding more, but adding more feedings doesn’t always work with working and schedules.
 Sometimes baby’s don’t always want to eat more, so you can use the pump instead.

 Wear baby more often:

 Wearing baby can add more skin-to-skin contact.
 This is going to increase the pheromones that help product the oxytocin for lactation.
 By wearing baby more, or even co-sleeping, you can help increase these chemicals.

 Use milk-supply boosters:

-Using supply boosters like our protein powder, as well as some teas or supplements can help keep hormone levels stable and milk production going strong.
+Using supply boosters like our protein powder or lactation bars, as well as some teas or supplements can help keep hormone levels stable and milk production going strong.
 Fenugreek is one supplement in particular that we use in our formula, and many moms have had success with to increase milk supply.

 Now that you know how to keep your milk supply flowing strong as you start working on losing weight, let’s get into how to lose the belly fat while you’re still breastfeeding: